lt-guner/Operating-Systems/Assignment 4: Multi-threaded Producer Consumer Pipeline/README.md

-# Assignment 4: Multi-threaded Producer Cos
+# Assignment 4: Multi-threaded Producer Consumer Pipeline

 ## Introduction
 In this assignment, you'll write a program that will get you familiar with the use of threads, mutual exclusion and synchronization variables.